A startup qualifies for the NIW.Startups challenge if they meet ALL the criteria items below

 Profile updates will be suspended for the two weeks of initial evaluation.

-After the initial screening process in February 2018, profile updates will be encouraged and new information or clarifications will be considered in subsequent evaluations of NIW 2018.
-Beyond NIW2018, the public aspects of your profile will be accessible for you to continue curating your profile.
+After the initial screening process in April 2019, profile updates will be encouraged and new information or clarifications will be considered in subsequent evaluations of #NIW2019.
+Beyond #NIW2019, the public aspects of your profile will be accessible for you to continue curating your profile.
+If you want to participate in 2020, maintain your profile and keep on updating for consideration in the next NIW.Startups competition.
 This we believe will progressively enhance the visibility and discoverability of your startup by media, investors, potential hires and other parties you may wish to be interested in your startup.

 The proposed thematic tracks are :-

-The final list of sectoral pitching tracks will be announced around 16th February alongside the names of startups accepted to advance to the coaching and training phase of the challenge.
+The final list of sectoral pitching tracks will be announced around 1st-3rd May alongside the names of startups accepted to advance to the coaching and training phase of the challenge.

 In addition to discoverability and connections for startups participating in among key sector players, we expect them to learn much from peers and industry thought leaders.
 The pitching tracks are bound to attract sector specific investors.
 Winners of the pitching tracks in the respective categories will also receive recognition on the final day of NIW.